ecwisniewski/EE629IoT/README.md

 Repositiory for IoT class projects and materials

 ### Weekly
-* Week 0 - Introduction
+* 5/3 Demos for interested topics relating to project
-* Week 1 - Labs
+* Project Design